 The history of roulette began before the game we know and love.
 French mathematician and physicist Blaise Pascal created a roulette-esque wheel in the 1600s as an experiment to create a perpetual motion machine.

-It was further refined in 1720 and around that time paired with an Italian game of chance called Biribi.
+It was further refined in the 1700s and around that time paired with an Italian game of chance called Biribi.
 Although not exactly like the game we know and love today, all of these building blocks led to the creation of roulette.

-No one is exactly sure when or where the first game of roulette took place.
+No one is exactly sure when or where the history of roulette began.
 However, we know that a game called roulette was banned in Québec in 1758.
 The jury is out if that is the variant of the game we play today.

 The only difference was that the single zero and double zero were also coloured red and black, respectively.
 As you might imagine, this got confusing so by the 1800s, the zeros turned green.